 An Ad Hoc Organ Tracking Committee was formed with representatives from the Operations and Safety, OPO, Transplant Administrators, and Transplant Coordinators Committees.
-In addition, subject matter experts in human factors engineering, blood banking, tissue banking, and eve banking were included.
-The Ad Hoc committee and the HRSA Innovations Fellow employed "lean" methodology as they conducted intense discovery visits with over a dozen OPOs and transplant hospitals.
+In addition, subject matter experts in human factors engineering, blood banking, tissue banking, and eye banking were included.
 They observed numerous organ recoveries and transplantations with a focus on the labeling, packaging, transport, and receipt processes.